rerun-io/rerun/docs/content/reference/migration/migration-0-21.md

 order: 989
 ---

+### File compatibility
+We've changed how tensors are encoded in .rrd files, so tensors will no longer load from older .rrd files ([#8376](https://github.com/rerun-io/rerun/pull/8376)).

 ### Near clip plane for `Spatial2D` views now defaults to `0.1` in 3D scene units.

 Previously, the clip plane was set an arbitrary value that worked reasonably for